D - 80336 München

 Awards and fellowships

 In recognition of her research, Tereza Hendl was awarded the 2015 Max Charlesworth Prize in Bioethics by the Australasian Association of Bioethics and Health Law (AABHL).
-She was selected to be a Visiting Fellow at the major American Center for Bioethics, the Hastings Center (May 2010) and at the Humanities Research Institute at the Australian National University (Feb - March 2018).
-She was also awarded a prestigious Geneva Brocher Foundation Residency (Aug - Sept 2018) and the Caroline Miles Visiting Scholarship at the Oxford University Ethox Centre (May 2019).
+She held the Caroline Miles Visiting Scholarship at the Oxford University Ethox Centre (May 2019).
+She was also awarded a prestigious Geneva Brocher Foundation Residency (Aug - Sept 2018) and selected to be a Visiting Fellow at the Humanities Research Institute at the Australian National University (Feb - March 2018) and major American Center for Bioethics, the Hastings Center (May 2010).

-- Forthcoming: Hendl, T., Jansky, B., and V. Wild.
+- Hendl, T., Jansky, B., and V. Wild.
+2020.
 From Design to Data Handling: Why mHealth Needs a Feminist Perspective.
-In Jannina Loh and Mark Coeckelbergh (eds.).
+Pp. 77-103 in Janina Loh and Mark Coeckelbergh (eds.).
 Feminist Philosophy of Technology.
 Stuttgart: J.B.
 Metzler.

 - Blakely, B., Hendl, T., and S. Lacey.
 2019.
 “The Australia experience: Cultural & political factors shaping human embryo assessment during IVF.”
 Pp. 103-112 in E. Scott Sills and Gianpiero D. Palermo (eds.).
 Human Embryos and Preimplantation Genetic Technologies: Ethical, Social, and Public Policy Aspects.
 Cambridge: Elsevier.